Frequently Asked Questions

 What if I don’t like your recommendations?

 Jane’s objective is to respectfully assist clients and associates with Feng Shui advice, and understands that ultimate decision-making rests with the client.
-Jane believes in karma, so only uses Feng Shui with positive intentions, and never to harm others.
+Sometimes there can be different ways to deal with a Feng Shui problem and Jane is always open to discussing alternative solutions.

 Do I need tacky lucky objects to have good Feng Shui?